 There can be few men on the planet who have saved as many lives as Volvo engineer Nils Bohlin – he introduced three-point seatbelts into the series production PV544.
 Since then, it’s estimated that over one million lives have been saved as a result of Volvo Cars waiving its patent rights so everybody could benefit.

 The Lambda Sond was yet another contribution to a cleaner environment from Volvo Cars.
-A little device the size of a finger – actually, it’s an oxygen-sensing probe – meant that we reduced harmful exhaust emissions by 90%.
-And nearly 40 years on virtually every petrol-engine car in the world has a Lambda Sond fitted.
+A little device the size of a finger – which is an oxygen-sensing probe – meant that we are able to reduced harmful exhaust emissions by 90%.
+And for nearly 40 years virtually every petrol-engine car in the world has a Lambda Sond fitted.

 The inflatable curtain was yet another leap forward in safety for Volvo Cars.
 It’s concealed in the headliner and runs from the front to the rear of the cabin – in the event of a side impact, the curtain inflates in just 25 thousandths of a second and can absorb 75% of the energy generated when the head is thrown sideways.

 With the growing popularity of SUVs, we reckoned it was time to introduce our next safety innovation – rollover protection.
 We tackled the problem from two directions.
 Firstly, we enhanced our SUVs’ stability with a sophisticated electronic Roll Stability Control system and secondly, we improved the car’s safety structure with extremely tough boron steel in the roof.